Dry Weather To Prevail In Most Parts Of Country:PMD - UrduPoint

 Dry Weather To Prevail In Most Parts Of Country:PMD

-Pakistan Meteorological Department (PMD) Friday forecast mainly dry weather for most parts of the country, while cold in northern areas during the next 24 hours
+Pakistan Meteorological Department (PMD) has forecast mainly dry weather for most plain areas of the country, while cold in northern areas during the next 24 hours

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2022 ) :Pakistan Meteorological Department (PMD) Friday forecast mainly dry weather for most parts of the country, while cold in northern areas during the next 24 hours.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Nov, 2022 ) :Pakistan Meteorological Department (PMD) has forecast mainly dry weather for most plain areas of the country, while cold in northern areas during the next 24 hours.

 According to the synoptic situation, continental air was prevailing over most parts of the country.